plone/training/docs/plone-deployment/plone-docker-images.md

 ### Usage with `uv` (Experimental)

-To use these images your project should be already using `uv` and have a `pyproject.toml` section with additional dependencies to be installed inside a container:
+To use these images, your project should be already using `uv` and have a `pyproject.toml` section with additional dependencies to be installed inside a container:

 ```toml
 [dependency-groups]